Sleeping next to mould in a bedroom isn’t good for your health. Find out how to prevent it growing in this space in your home

 The same goes for the inside of wardrobes and drawers.
 Removing the contents and wiping them down will help to keep hidden mould spores at bay.

-10. Try to avoid piles of paperwork or magazines
+10. Avoid piles of paperwork or magazine

 Although it's tempting to let your favourite copies of Homebuilding & Renovating pile up by the side of your bed, mould likes paper, cardboard and absorbent materials as much as it likes your walls.